Clayton Failla: Hibernians

 On 9 August 2011, Failla returned to his former club Hibernians, for the 2011–12 season of the Maltese Premier League.
 Failla had a trial with Hull City of England, playing for the team in a summer tournament.
 Failla is also the current captain of Hibernians.

 Floriana

 On 28 May 2017, Clayton was officially announced as a signing for the Maltese Premier League Club Floriana.
 Failla thanked Hibernians for the past experience with the Paolites whilst looking forward for his experience with the Greens.

 International career

-Failla is also an international player for the Malta national football team.
-He made his international debut in 2008.
-He is usually played in defence but is sometimes played in the midfield.
+Failla was also an international player for the Malta national football team.
+He made his international debut in 2008 and played in defence but sometimes also played as a midfielder.

 In 2014, in a friendly match Malta against Slovakia, he became a famous meme, because the system sound of the stadium played Numb, from Linkin Park, instead of Malta National Anthem and the cameras got him laughing with the music.

+Failla played his final match for Malta in a 1-1 draw at home to the Faroe Islands, ending a 10-year journey with the national team.